 Watch our webinar to learn how MSC Apex reduces the time for engineers building Sesam analyses.
 Experts from both MSC Apex and Sesam will showcase the benefits and demonstrate the new workflow to streamline processes (floating offshore wind turbines and ships).

 - Importing the CAD model directly into MSC Apex

 - Python-enabled automation tools for Repeated workflows, optimized for offshore engineers using Sesam

 Ole Jan Nekstad, Product Director Sesam, Digital Solutions at DNV - Ole Jan Nekstad took his M.Sc. in offshore engineering from NTH (now NTNU), Trondheim, Norway in 1981.
-He started his tenure with DNV straight out of university where he has done numerous FE analyses of ships, semi-submersibles, GBS and jackets.
-He joined the software part of DNV in 1989 and has since been looking after Sesam as its product director since 1994.
+He started his tenure with DNV straight out of university, where he has done numerous FE analyses of ships, semi-submersibles, GBS, and jackets.
+He joined the software part of DNV in 1989 and has been looking after Sesam as its product director since 1994.
 He was project manager of the Joint Investment Project “Sesam 2000” that lead to the Sesam known in the industry today.